-New Paragraph Core Strategy Policy CS14 sets out the Council's overarching strategy to allocate sites for retail development within the town centre to support its management and growth in accordance with national policy.
-This strategic policy does also support retail development in the district and local centres of the Borough, provided that it is of a scale appropriate to the centre's size, function and catchment.
-District and Local Centres perform an important role serving, to varying degrees, the day-to-day convenience, food and services needs of their local resident catchment populations in a sustainable way.

-To support both existing residents, as well as future residents through new developments anticipated, in the local area, the Council has allocated a new district centre at Sproughton Road.
-The Sproughton Road District Centre will help contribute to meeting the Council's identified retail need by providing 315sqm net of retail floorspace.
+- 4.24 Core Strategy and Policies DPD Review Policy CS14 sets out the Council's overarching strategy to allocate sites for retail development within the Town Centre to support its management and growth in accordance with national policy.
+This strategic policy does also support retail development in the District and Local Centres of the Borough, provided that it is of a scale appropriate to the centre's size, function and catchment.
+District and Local Centres perform an important role serving, to varying degrees, the day-to-day convenience, food and services needs of their local resident catchment populations in a sustainable way. - 4.25 To support both existing residents, as well as future residents through new developments anticipated, in the local area, the Council has allocated a new District Centre at Sproughton Road.
+The Sproughton Road District Centre will help contribute to meeting the Council's identified retail need by providing 315sq.m net of retail floorspace.
 It will be delivered through the mixed use development at Boss Hall Road which has been granted planning permission (18/00948/OUTFL).

-Policy SP5 Land Allocated for Employment Use outside the IP-One AAP
+POLICY SP5 Land Allocated for Employment Use Outside the IP-One Area

-4.23 Final Draft Core Strategy policy CS13 refers to the allocation of at least 23.2ha of employment land across the Borough to deliver jobs growth.
+4.26 Core Strategy and Policies DPD Review Policy CS13 refers to the allocation of at least 23.2ha of employment land across the Borough to deliver jobs growth.
 The following policy addresses this requirement.

-Policy SP5 Land allocated for employment use outside the IP-One Area
+Policy SP5 Land allocated for Employment Use Outside the IP-One Area

-The following sites are allocated for employment development within Use Classes B1E(g), B2 or B8, either in their entirety or as part of mixed use developments as specified in Table 3.
-Appropriate employment-generating sui generis uses, defined through policy DM33, will also be permitted where specified.
+The following sites are allocated for employment development within Use Classes E(g), B2 or B8, either in their entirety or as part of mixed use developments as specified in Table 3.
+Appropriate employment-generating sui generis uses, defined through Policy DM33, will also be permitted where specified.

-Table 3 Land allocated for employment uses outside the IP-One Area
+Table 3: Land Allocated for Employment Uses Outside the IP-One Area

-Site Address Site Area Notes ha IPO29 Land at Bramford Road 2.26ha (45%) = 1ha Suitable for employment uses B1(c), B2 and B8 and appropriate employment generating sui generis uses as defined through policy DM33.
-IP067b Former British Energy Site 4.18 Suitable for B1 Use Class E(g) (excluding office use B1a) or B8 Storage and Distribution, as defined by the Use Classes Order 1987 (as amended); and appropriate employment generating sui generis uses as defined through policy DM33 - residential use is proposed on the northern section and therefore uses should be compatible with residential
+Site Address Site Area Ha Notes IP067b Former British Energy Site 4.18 Suitable for Use Class E(g) (excluding office use) or B8 Storage and Distribution, as defined by the Use Classes Order 1987 (as amended); and appropriate employment generating sui generis uses as defined through Policy DM33 - residential use is proposed on the northern section and therefore uses should be compatible with residential. © Crown n copyright and databas se right 2018.
+OS 100021566.
+Ipswich Borough Council.
+0 1020304050 Metres IP067b